 Planning your next family vacation and don’t know where to begin?
 Maybe you should think about skipping Disney World, New York City, or that fancy cruise and take the path less traveled on.
 This year, we’re advocating for small-town vacations.
-Not just because they’re more affordable than big cities and major tourist attractions, but because small towns are unique and full of surprises.
+Not just because they’re more affordable than big cities and major tourist attractions (they are!), but because small towns are unique and full of surprises.

 And speaking of surprises, it probably won’t come as a shock to hear that our favorite small towns include outdoor recreation and adventure as part of their offerings.
 We’re all about getting outside, but we also love good food, historic sites, and local shopping.
 Before we share our favorites, let’s clarify a few things.

 First, I want to sell you on using a small town for your next home base on your family vacation.
 Why?
 Because small towns are totally under-appreciated with lots to offer.
 Here are just a few reasons to take a small-town vacation.